Robert Gronowski

-Robert Gronowski (13 May 1926 – 24 February 1994) was a Polish professional association football player and manager.
+Robert Henryk Gronowski (born Robert Heinrich Gruner; 13 May 1926 – 24 February 1994) was a Polish professional association football player and manager.
 He spent the majority of his career with Lechia Gdańsk, with whom he also managed for a brief spell after retiring from playing professional football.
 His brother, Henryk Gronowski was also a former professional footballer who played as a goalkeeper.

 Early years

 Having been born in Gliwice in 1926, which was then in Germany, Robert was born as Robert Gruner.
 Unlike his brother Henryk who changed his name to the Polish version of their last name, Gronowski, Robert never officially changed his name and was always known as Robert Gruner throughout his lifetime.
 However, all footballing records stated his name as Robert Gronowski.

 Senior career

 After World War 2 Gronowski joined the newly established football team of his birth city Piast in Gliwice, which had now been integrated into Poland.
 In 1949 Gronowski joined Lechia Gdańsk with his younger brother, Henryk.
 Gronowski spent a total of 11 years at Lechia, playing over 158 games in all competitions and scored 58 goals in all competitions, still placing as one of the club's highest goalscorers in their history, and is still the club's third highest goalscorer in the Ekstraklasa with 35 goals in the top division.
 In 1961 Gronowski moved to Australia to play for Polonia Melbourne and Polonia Sydney, Football teams which had been created by Polish nationals who had moved to Australia.
 During his time with the clubs, Gronowski also acted as the clubs' manager, with the role as a player manager.